azdavis/azdavis.net/posts/en/assume-recursion-works.md

 ## A strange style

-A modern programmer can make it quite far with only iteration, and minimal or no recursion ([source][reddit]):
+A [modern programmer][reddit] can make it quite far with only iteration, and minimal or no recursion:

 > I've been programming for nearly 4 years, work in the field, and almost have my CS degree yet for the life of me I can't understand the point of recursion.

-Because of this, when a programmer used to iteration first encounters recursion, they may find it strange and alien ([source][codecademy]):
+Because of this, when a programmer used to iteration first encounters recursion, [they][codecademy] may find it strange and alien:

 > Is recursion really something I need to know?
 Should I keep banging my head against walls of examples until I get it, or is it so rarely used in the real world that I can forget about it?
 It sounds like for just about everything I’d ever need, I could just use a 'while' loop, which I find infinitely easier to understand.